-Effective April 1, 2009, the Company adopted SFAS No. 160 in respect of the noncontrolling interest in the operations of WNS Philippines, Inc. and the profits or losses associated with the non-controlling interest in these operations.
-The adoption of SFAS No. 160 has resulted in the reclassification of amounts previously attributable to minority interest (now referred to as non-controlling interest) to a separate component of shareholders' equity on the balance sheets.
-Additionally, (i) net income includes net income or loss attributable to non-controlling interest and (ii) the components of net income attributable to the shareholders of the Company and the net income attributable to non-controlling interest are displayed in the statements of income.
-As a result of adopting SFAS No. 160, the net income attributable to the Company's shareholders for the three months ended June 30, 2009 was higher by \$101.
+Effective April 1, 2009, the Company adopted ASC 810-10-65 in respect of the non-controlling interest in the operations of WNS Philippines, Inc. and the profits or losses associated with the non-controlling interest in these operations.
+The adoption of ASC 810-10-65 has resulted in the reclassification of amounts previously attributable to minority interest (now referred to as non-controlling interest) to a separate component of shareholders' equity on the balance sheets.
+Additionally, (i) net income includes net income or loss attributable to non-controlling interest; (ii) the components of net income attributable to the shareholders of the Company and the net income attributable to non-controlling interest are displayed in the statements of income; and (iii) losses are allocated to the non-controlling interests even if the losses exceed the equity attributable to non-controlling interests.
+As a result of adopting ASC 810-10-65, losses attributable to non-controlling interests and accordingly, the net income attributable to the Company's shareholders for the three month and six month periods ended September 30, 2009 was higher by \$356 and \$457, respectively.

-Effective April 1, 2009, the Company adopted FASB SFAS No. 165, "Subsequent Events" ("SFAS No. 165").
-SFAS No. 165 establishes general standards for accounting for and disclosure of events that occur after the balance sheet date but before financial statements are issued (subsequent events).
+Effective April 1, 2009, the Company adopted FASB ASC 855-10, "Subsequent Events".
+ASC 855-10 establishes general standards for accounting and disclosure of events that occur after the balance sheet date but before financial statements are issued (subsequent events).
 These standards are largely the same guidance on subsequent events which previously existed only in auditing literature.
-SFAS No. 165 also requires disclosure of the date through which subsequent events have been evaluated, as well as whether that date is the date the financial statements were issued or the date the financial statements were available to be issued.
-For purposes of this interim financial information, August 4, 2009 is the date through which subsequent events have been evaluated and represents the date the financial statements were issued.
+ASC 855-10 also requires disclosure of the date through which subsequent events have been evaluated, as well as whether that date is the date the financial statements were issued or the date the financial statements were available to be issued.
+For purposes of these interim financial statements, November 4, 2009 is the date through which subsequent events have been evaluated and represents the date the financial statements were issued.

-Effective April 1, 2009, the Company adopted the provisions of SFAS 141(R), "Business Combinations (revised 2007)" ("SFAS No. 141(R)").
-SFAS No. 141(R) retains the underlying concepts of SFAS No. 141, "Business Combinations" ("SFAS No. 141") in that all business combinations are still required to be accounted for at fair value under the acquisition method of accounting, but changes the method of applying the acquisition method in a number of significant aspects.
-Acquisition costs will generally be expensed as incurred; noncontrolling interests will be valued at fair value at the acquisition date; in-process research and development will be recorded at fair value as an indefinite-lived intangible asset at the acquisition date; restructuring costs associated with a business combination will generally be expensed subsequent to the acquisition date; and changes in deferred tax asset valuation allowances and income tax uncertainties after the acquisition date generally will affect income tax expense.
-SFAS No. 141(R) is effective on a prospective basis for all of our business combinations for which the acquisition date is on or after April 1, 2009, with the exception of the accounting for valuation allowances on deferred taxes and acquired tax contingencies.
-SFAS No. 141(R) amends SFAS No. 109, "Accounting for Income Taxes" ("SFAS No. 109") such that adjustments made to valuation allowances on deferred taxes and acquired tax contingencies associated with acquisitions that closed prior to the effective date of SFAS 141(R) would also apply the provisions of SFAS 141(R).
+Effective April 1, 2009, the Company adopted the provisions of ASC 805-10, "Business Combinations (revised 2007)".
+ASC 805-10 retains the underlying concepts of Statement of Financial Accounting Standards ("SFAS") No. 141, "Business Combinations" in that all business combinations are still required to be accounted for at fair value under the acquisition method of accounting, but changes the method of applying the acquisition method in a number of significant aspects.
+Acquisition costs will generally be expensed as incurred; non-controlling interests will be valued at fair value at the acquisition date; in-process research and development will be recorded at fair value as an indefinite-lived intangible asset at the acquisition date; restructuring costs associated with a business combination will generally be expensed subsequent to the acquisition date; and changes in deferred tax asset valuation allowances and income tax uncertainties after the acquisition date generally will affect income tax expense.

+ASC 805-10 is effective on a prospective basis for all of business combinations consummated on or after April 1, 2009, with the exception of the accounting for valuation allowances on deferred taxes and acquired tax contingencies.
+ASC 805-10 amends ASC 740-10, "Accounting for Income Taxes" such that adjustments made to valuation allowances on deferred taxes and acquired tax contingencies associated with acquisitions that closed prior to the effective date of ASC 805-10 would also apply the provisions of ASC 805-10.